Alinist/Alinist/README.md

-# Hello there!
-I'm Ali Ashraf 😁
+# 👋 Hi, I'm Ali Ashraf

+🎓 Junior at the Faculty of Computer Science and Information Systems, Ain Shams University
+💡 Passionate about software engineering, artificial intelligence, and modern web development
+🚀 Actively building intelligent systems and full-stack applications that solve real-world problems

 ## 🌐 Connect with me: